 The district's Adopted Budget has been analyzed in the context of guidance provided by our office, based on the Governor's 2016-17 May Budget Revision.
 Based on our analysis of the information submitted, we approve the district's budget, but note the following concerns:

-- Operating Deficit Multi-year financial projections indicate a substantial General Fund operating deficit for the two subsequent fiscal years. - Flat Enrollment The district's projections indicate flat enrollment for the current and two subsequent fiscal years.
+- Operating Deficit Multi-year financial projections indicate a General Fund operating deficit for the current fiscal year. - Declining Enrollment The district's projections indicate declining enrollment for the current and two subsequent fiscal years.